Gabriella439/slides/dhall-intro/dhall-intro.md

 }
 </style>

-This talk is an introduction to Dhall for functional programmers.
+This talk introduces the Dhall configuration language to functional programmers.

 In this talk, I will cover:

-* How to use Dhall as a programmable configuration file format
+* Using Dhall as an ordinary configuration file format
-* How Dhall compares to other alternatives
+* Using Dhall as a programming language
+* Dhall's tooling
-* How to harness Dhall's language security guarantees
+* Dhall's language security guarantees

 # What is Dhall?